IanLunn/Hover/README.md

 As of `2.0.0`, `_options` also includes a `$nameSpace` / `@nameSpace` option which allows you to change the name all classes are prefixed with.
 The default namespace is `hvr`.

+## Contribute to Hover.css

+If you'd like to contribute your own effects, please see the [Contributing Guide](https://github.com/IanLunn/Hover/blob/master/CONTRIBUTING.md).

 ## License
 Hover.css is open source, and made available under a [MIT License](http://www.opensource.org/licenses/mit-license.php).
 Distribute, use as-is, or modify to your liking in personal and commercial projects.
 Please retain the original readme and license files.